Winny: Antinny

-Perhaps the largest Winny-related leak was that of the Okayama Prefectural Police Force, whose computer leaked data about around 1,500 investigations.
+Perhaps the largest Winny-related leak was that of the Okayama Prefectural Police Force, whose computer leaked the data of around 1,500 investigations.
 This information included sensitive data such as the names of sex crime victims, and is the largest amount of information held by Japanese police to have ever leaked online.

 Arrests and court cases

 On November 28, 2003, two Japanese users of Winny, Yoshihiro Inoue, a 41-year-old self-employed businessman from Takasaki, Gunma Prefecture and an unemployed 19-year-old from Matsuyama, were arrested by the Kyoto Prefectural Police.
 They were accused of sharing copyrighted material via Winny and admitted to their crimes.

 Shortly following the two users' arrests, Kaneko also had his home searched and had the source code of Winny confiscated by the Kyoto Police.
 On May 10, 2004, Kaneko was arrested for suspected conspiracy to encourage copyright infringement by the High-tech Crime Taskforce of the Kyoto Prefectural Police.
 Kaneko was released on bail on June 1, 2004.
 The court hearings started in September 2004 at Kyoto district court.
 On December 13, 2006, Kaneko was convicted of assisting copyright violations and sentenced to pay a fine of ¥1.5 million (about US$13,200).
 He appealed the ruling.
 On October 8, 2009, the guilty verdict was overturned by the Osaka High Court.
-On December 20, 2011, Kaneko was cleared of all charges after a panel of judges agreed that the prosecution could not prove that he had any intention to promote the software for illegal use.
+On December 20, 2011, Kaneko was cleared of all charges after the Supreme Court of Japan agreed that the prosecution could not prove that he had any intention to promote the software for illegal use.

+In popular culture

+Japanese heavy metal band, Maximum the Hormone referenced the software in their song "A-L-I-E-N" by satirically urging listeners to stop using the service in the lyrics.